SpudGunMan/SpudGunMan/EQMap2/README.md

 ![EarthQuakeMap](logo.jpg)

 # About
-This is a Earthquake Map Display for Raspberrypi bullseye and Attached screen. you can download *alpha* not currently its own repository till more testing done
+This is a Earthquake Map Display for Raspberrypi Attached screen

 This fork adds additoional features
 - command line output
 - working clock
-- fullscreen mode
+- fullscreen mode, escape or q to exit
-- interactive you can now escape out
+- new data base display methods!
 - more features soon... open issues/requests

 # Installation